 “Experts say it takes about 30 days to develop new habits.
 But with desire and commitment for your son’s happiness and well-being, I hope he’ll see that it’s worth it to become a role model who can stand up for love, acceptance and equality for others regardless of race, religion, gender or sexual orientation.

-“If your husband is incapable of committing to unconditional love, the safe nurturing home you’re intent on providing, and making an effort to change his beliefs about LGBTQIA people, then his relationship with your son will be of his own making.
+“If your husband is incapable of committing to unconditional love, providing a safe nurturing home, and making an effort to change his beliefs about LGBTQIA people, then his relationship with your son will be of his own making.
 And if there’s not the bond between them you would hope for, then your husband will have to work it out for himself.

 “Either way, I encourage you to check out PFLAG.org and visit the “Get Support for Families, Friends & Allies” page.
 You’ll find information about getting in touch with someone who’s been in the same situation as you.
 There’s also a link on that page to “Find a Local Chapter” with a listing of more than 500 chapters.
 While I haven’t had your same experience, I assure you that many moms, and dads too, have faced the same scenario.